 In support your specific career goals, choose courses outside of the interior design arena from Marylhurst’s diverse undergraduate programs.

-Evening and Weekend Classes
+Afternoon and Evening Classes

 Transfer in Your Previous College Credit